UoA-eResearch/git-novice/episodes/03-create.md

 ## Correcting `git init` Mistakes

-Shen explains to Sarah how a nested repository is redundant and may cause confusion down the road.
+Kai explains to Sarah how a nested repository is redundant and may cause confusion down the road.
 Sarah would like to remove the nested repository.
 How can Sarah undo her last `git init` in the `cocktails` subdirectory?